MarcoEidinger/SwiftPlantUML/README.md

 ## Known limitations
 See [Large Diagrams](#large-diagrams)

+## Logging

+CLI will log only error messages per default.

+To log messages with lower priority (warning, info, debug) use the `--verbose` option.

+Note: using `--outut consoleOnly`, to print the PlantUML script in the consle, will log any messages into a log file.
+This has the advantage that you can pipe the PlantUML script into a file without problems.
+You can tail the log file with `tail -f /tmp/swiftplantuml.log`

 ## Acknowledgements

 This project was inspired by https://github.com/palaniraja and its various predecessors.
 Out of personal preference I chose to start a new project.
 I wanted to provide a tool for Swift developers written in Swift!
 This will hopefully allow me and potential contributors to work on planned improvements faster and more efficient.